ProofVault

 This is not a minor operational issue

 Chargebacks are not a nuisance.
-They are a revenue, processor, and continuity risk.

-Most merchants lose disputes not because the transaction was invalid, but because the record was incomplete, scattered, unclear, or assembled too late.
+Most merchants lose disputes not because the transaction was invalid, but because the record was incomplete, scattered, or assembled too late.

 Revenue Reversal